fastify/fastify-swagger-ui/README.md

 | `'/documentation/'`     | The swagger UI                             |
 | `'/documentation/*'`    | External files that you may use in `$ref`  |

-#### transformSwagger
+#### transformSpecification

 There can be use cases, where you want to modify the swagger definition on request.
 E.g. you want to modify the server definition based on the hostname of the request object.
-In such a case you can utilize the transformSwagger-option.
+In such a case you can utilize the transformSpecification-option.

 ##### Example
 ```js